 Meet the Team

 Since moving to Cornwall in 1999 I have been involved in developing a wide range of person-centred projects which have focused on engaging, supporting and helping individuals to progress on a personal, vocational and professional level.
-Working with Dyslexia Cornwall as a project manager I have the exciting responsibility of empowering dyslexic individuals to achieve their full potential by creating new services and focusing on the future sustainability of the charity.
+Working with Dyslexia Cornwall I have the exciting responsibility of empowering dyslexic individuals to achieve their full potential by creating new services and focusing on the future sustainability of the charity.

-On a personal level, I am married with a nine-year-old daughter who has recently been identified as having dyslexic tendencies.
+On a personal level, I am married with a ten-year-old daughter who has recently been identified as having dyslexic tendencies.
 After years of learning the theory of supporting people with specific learning difficulties I am now developing the practical experience to enable my daughter to progress through life with a smile.

 Debi Aindow – Office Administrator